dabantoibarguen/LevelOne/README.md

 # Current tasks
 ### Possession Mechanics
-- Shift key press -> Highlight enemies that can be possessed ✅
-- Mouse click + Shift Key -> Take over highlighted enemy ✅
+- [Undecided] key = Highlight, Right click a highlighted = Posession ✅
 - Cooldown timer started after possession is complete ✅
-- Sprite overwrite or modification for possessed enemy ✅
-- Life, weapon and speed update based on possessed enemy ✅
 - Visual indicator of cooldown timer
     - Show indicator when it is available vs show cooldown indicator while recharging
     - Decide between: Indicator always visible, visible while pressing Shift, visible in the pause menu
 - Life indicator for current body.
-(EXTRA) Life indicator for bodies that can be possessed
+- (EXTRA) Life indicator for bodies that can be possessed?
 - (EXTRA) Grace period when current body dies to jump, or warning when body can only take one more hit

 ### UI/Gameflow